 New research is looking into how to best protect our health by estimating how much exercise we'd need to counteract a whole day of sitting down.

-It’s not hard in today’s world to not move for a whole day.
+It's not hard in today's world to barely move at all for a whole day.
 In fact, most of us are expected to do just that for a large chunk of our workdays, sitting productively at our desks.
-But that’s not the way our bodies were meant to be used, and such long periods of inactivity take a heavy toll on your health and fitness.
+But that's not the way our bodies were meant to be used, and such long periods of inactivity take a heavy toll on your health and fitness.

-So what would be the minimum amount of exercise we should be getting to counteract the effect of sitting down the rest of the day?
+So what would be the minimum amount of exercise we should be getting to counteract the worst effects of sitting down the rest of the day?
 Well, according to new research from an international team of researchers, around 30-40 minutes should do the trick.